arcapos/luapgsql/luapgsql.md

 ### conn:isBusy()

-Returns 1 if a command is busy, that is, getResult would block waiting for input.
-A 0 return indicates that getResult can be called with assurance of not blocking.
+Returns true if a command is busy, that is, getResult would block waiting for input.
+A false return indicates that getResult can be called with assurance of not blocking.

 isBusy will not itself attempt to read data from the server; therefore PQconsumeInput must be invoked first, or the busy state will never end.